microshare/microshare.github.io/docs/2/technical/extra-information/azure-event-hub-integration.md

 ## 1. Overview
 ---------------------------------------

 Event Hub integration is a streaming data integration that pushes data from the Smart Network into a client's Azure tenancy in real-time.
-Data is typically made available to an Event Hub with sub-second latency to ensure that event handling and analytics are feed with the most current state of the measured space.
+Data is typically made available to an Event Hub with sub-second latency to ensure that event handling and analytics are delivered with the most current state of the measured space.

 ## 2. Setup